MaxLeap/Docs/README.md

 # LAS Docs

-These are the markdown sources for all of the [platform guides](https://leap.as/en_us/docs/overview.html) of LAS.
-The content for the guides is stored in this repo.
+These are the markdown sources for all of the [platform docs](https://leap.as/en_us/docs/overview.html) of LAS.
+The content for the docs is stored in this repo.

 ## Repository Structure

-The guides are organized first by language, then by platform.
+The docs are organized first by language, then by platform.
 Each platform directory contains a set of markdown files, one for each main section in the guide.

     .
     ├── {language}